jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/React cheat sheet.md

 ## DOM element refs

-- to get a DOM element ref, set the `ref` value to `null`, then set it as the `ref` attribute on an element
+- to get a DOM element ref, set the initial value to `null`, then set the ref as the `ref` attribute on an element
 - example uses:
     - focusing text inputs
     - scrolling to elements